Home

 1881 - 60 x 81 cm - Oil on canvas

-Museum of Fine Arts, Boston >
+Museum of Fine Arts, Boston, USA >

 Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 687